All guides

 Stretches for tight hips are especially useful after long sitting days.
 Your hips do not need punishment; they need a gradual reminder that they can move in more directions.

 The best hip routine usually combines hip flexor work, glute stretching, hamstring movement, and gentle rotation.
+If the tight spot feels deep in the outer hip or buttock area, the piriformis stretch is the narrower follow-up.

 Tight hips routine